behzodfaiziev/behzodfaiziev/README.md

-#### Success is the ability to go from one failure to another with no loss of enthusiasm. "- Winston Churchill“
+## He who does not take risks does not drink champagne

-#### He who does not take risks does not drink champagne
+### Success is the ability to go from one failure to another with no loss of enthusiasm.  "- Winston Churchill"

 <!-- ## Hi there, I'm Behzod Faiziev 👋

 - 🎓 I study at YTÜ, Control and Automation Engineering